Oily skin is a common dermatologic concern for many patients.

-What are the different treatment options currently available – these can include oral medication or topical treatments.
+What are the different treatment options currently available – these can include oral prescription medication or topical treatments – to treat oily skin.

-The plethora of oral and topical medications, and over-the-counter remedies are proof of the prevalence of oily skin as well as the concerns towards it.
+The plethora of oral and topical prescription medications and over-the-counter remedies are proof of the prevalence of oily skin as well as the concerns about it.

 What Causes Oily Skin?

 The oil that our skin produces is called sebum.
 It is a mixture of fatty acids and esters that are produced by glands within the layers of the skin.

 This is why acne is so typical during puberty when there are many hormonal changes taking place.
 Other factors can also include race, humidity, and conditions that increase androgen production.

-The authors of the article give a concise summary of the treatments are available for oily skin, as well as others that may not be so well-known.
+The authors of the article give a concise summary of the treatments available for oily skin, as well as others that may not be so well-known.

 Topicals available by prescription include retinoids, which reduce sebaceous gland synthesis, and olumacostat glasateril (OG), which blocks the creation of fatty acids in the sebaceous gland itself.

 While these have been shown to reduce sebum production, there will always be concerns about the broader effects of these medications throughout the body.

 Other treatments currently being explored include injecting botulinum toxin into the facial areas susceptible to sebum production (the “T-zone”), photodynamic therapy, or selective laser treatments.

-The authors recommend thorough consultations and discussions on these available choices to develop a treatment plan that best suits the patient.
+The authors recommend thorough consultations and discussions with your healthcare provider on these available choices to develop a treatment plan that best suits the patient.

 Natural skincare may help